znicolaou/ratematrix/README.md

   --filebase FILEBASE   Base string for npy file output.
 Three files will be
                         created for each reaction, storing rates, row indices, and column indices.
-  --accumulate {0,1}    If 1, search filebase directory for npy files,
-                        generate sparse matrix, and plot eigenvalues.
-Default 0.
   --mechanism MECHANISM
                         Mechanism cti file.
 Default mechanisms/h2o2.cti.
-  --reaction RIND       Reaction index, provided for parallelization.
-If none
-                        is specified, the program will loop through all reactions in the model in sequence.
-Default None.
-  --Nmax NMAX           Maximum number of molecules for each species.
-Default
-                        3.
-  --Nvals NVALS         Number of eigenvalues to calculate, when --accumulate
-                        1 is set.
-Default 1000
-  --progress {0,1}      Print progress during calculation.
+  --calculate {0,1}     Flag to calculate rate matrix and eigenvalues.
+If 1,
+                        calculate space, then print args.temperature,
+                        args.pressure, total atoms, dimension, runtime,
+                        recursive calls, recursive levels, sparsity, and Nvals largest eigenvalues, save rate matrix, eigenvalues,
+                        and eigenvectors, then quit.
+If 0, only calculate space, then print total atoms, dimension, runtime, recursive calls, and recursive levels, then quit.
                         Default 1.
+  --Nvals NVALS         Number of eigenvalues to print; 0 for all.
+Default 0.
+  --plot {0,1}          Flag to plot eigenvalues and save
+                        filebase/eigenvales.pdf.
+Default 1.
+  --save {0,1}          Flag to save the results to filebaserate.npy,
+                        filebaseeigenvalues.npy, and filebaseeigenvectors.npy.
+                        Default 1.
   --temperature TEMPERATURE
                         Temperature in Kelvin.
 Default 1500.
   --pressure PRESSURE   Pressure in atm.
+Default 1.
-Default 1 --atoms ATOMS [ATOMS ...]
+  --atoms ATOMS [ATOMS ...]
                         Number of each atom, in order of their appearance in the .cti file.
+If number of values is not number of atoms, print the atoms.
+Default 3 3 3.
   ```
   -----------
 # Examples
-To find the sparse elements for the minimal mechanisms/h2o2.cti file with five hydrogen atoms, five oxygen atoms, and five argon atoms, run
+To find the sparse elements for the minimal mechanisms/h2o2.cti file with five hydrogen atoms, five oxygen atoms, and five argon atoms, with default temperature and pressure run
-`mkdir -p h2o2`
-`./ratematrix.py --filebase h2o2 --atoms 5 5 5 --mechanism mechanisms/h2o2.cti`
+`./ratematrix.py --filebase data/test --atoms 5 5 5`
-To calculate 80 eigenvalues and eigenvectors, and plot and store them, run
-`./ratematrix.py --accumulate 1 --filebase h2o2 --Nvals 80`